 With their advanced training and experience, Cooper’s team of otolaryngologists—ear, nose, and throat specialists—are uniquely qualified to treat children with problems affecting this part of the anatomy, and they have a proven track record of successful outcomes.

 These are the most common symptoms of a branchial cleft abnormality, which may be seen at birth or noticed when your child is older:

 - Small lump or mass on one side of the neck that is usually painless

 - Small opening in the skin on the side of the neck that drains mucus or fluid

 - Redness, warmth, swelling, pain, and drainage if there is an infection

-To diagnose the problem, your child’s healthcare provider will ask you questions about your child’s health history and current symptoms.
-He or she will examine your child, paying close attention to his or her neck.
-A branchial cleft abnormality may not be noticed unless it becomes infected and is painful.
+To diagnose the problem, your child’s doctor will ask you questions about your child’s health history and current symptoms, and physically examine your child, paying close attention to the neck.

 Diagnostic tests may include: